zhonghan721/tp/docs/DeveloperGuide.md

 - 1b.
 No customer with specified keyword is found.

     - 1b1.
-CMS displays a message where no customers with the specified keyword is found.
+CMS displays a message where there are no customers found.

       Use Case ends.

 - 1c.
 There are no customers.

     - 1c1.
-CMS displays a message where there are no customers at all.
+CMS displays a message where there are no customers found.

       Use Case ends.